Qualified Transportation Benefits

 A Qualified Transportation Benefit (commuter account) is an employer-sponsored benefit program that allows an employee to set aside pre-tax funds in separate accounts to pay for qualified mass transit and parking expenses associated with their commute to work.

 Mass transit has always been eco-friendly, a great way to get some work done on the commute, and puts money back in participants' wallets.
 Contributions to a commuter account are free from federal and state income, Social Security, and Medicare taxes and remain tax-free when it is reimbursed for eligible expenses.

-Get reimbursed for transit passes, tokens, fare cards, vouchers, or similar items entitling you to ride a mass transit vehicle to or from work.
+Pay for various commuter benefits tax-free with an IRS-compliant debit card.
+Use it for transit passes, tokens, fare cards, vouchers, or similar items entitling you to ride a mass transit vehicle to or from work.
 The mass transit vehicle may be publicly or privately operated and includes bus, rail, or ferry.
-2015 IRS limit for combined mass transit and vanpooling is $130.00 per month.
+2019 IRS limit for combined mass transit and vanpooling is $265.00 per month.